Is It Normal to Feel Sick After Massage? Let's Find Out

 A final tip to help avoid feeling sick after massage is to give your body a break in between sessions.

-You want to make sure that your sore muscle tissues have enough time to recover and repair themselves before you get another massage.
+You want to make sure that your unhealthy tissues have enough time to recover and repair themselves before you get another massage.
 This will help reduce the risk of feeling sick and ensure that you're able to enjoy the benefits of massage therapy without any issues.

 On these factors do not play a part in feeling sick after massage.
 So, make sure to give your body ample time to rest and recover before scheduling another appointment.
 This way, you can enjoy the many benefits of massage therapy without any worries.